bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] **Status**
 		- [x] Perseus - Gorgan's Gaze, Reflected - Turn a coin to stone (never flips again, does not recharge) or unstone a coin.
 Stone coins also lose 1 value.
 		- [ ] Midas - Turn a coin to Gold!
 Golden coins get +1 value and can be resold to Charon in the shop (new option appears) for full value.
 They also have -1 charge.
-		- [ ] ??? - Blank a coin.
-		- [x] ??? - Blank 2 random tails coins.
 		- [x] ??? - Consecrate a coin.
 For the rest of the round, that coin will always land on heads.
 At the end of the round, destroy it (doom it).
-		- [ ] ??? - Mist coin - Cover a coin in mist.
-Mist cancels the next time that coin is affected by curse, freeze, stone, glass, or ignited.
 		- [ ] ??? - Turn a coin to glass (exclusive with stone/gold).
 After a glass coin is flipped outside of the toss, it breaks (destroy it).
 Glass coins gain +1 power charge.
 		- [ ] ??? - Choose a coin.
 Change its denomination to an Obol.
 It cannot be upgraded and always lands on heads. (permanently Immutable and permanently Consecrated)
 		- [x] ??? - Choose a coin.
 Ignite it, Bless it, and make it Lucky.